BOGO on Best Sellers - CODE: GOLDBOGO

 Some of the best active recovery activities include a 15 to 20-minute walk, a gentle swim, a restorative yoga session, or a casual bike ride.
 These movements help flush out metabolic waste from your muscles and reduce soreness without causing further damage.
 By keeping things light, you give your body the resources it needs to repair itself effectively.

-Why Mental Rest Is Just as Important
+Why Mental Rest Is as Important as Physical Rest

 Your muscles aren’t the only things that need a break.
 Your mind also works hard during physical activity, focusing on form, pushing through discomfort, and staying motivated.
 Ignoring mental fatigue can lead to burnout and a decline in performance.
 That’s why listening to your body and allowing for mental rest is a non-negotiable part of recovery.